-- Medium: - Users can reasonably expect to enjoy a reasonable level of amenity, but would not reasonably expect to enjoy the same level of amenity as in their home; - The appearance, aesthetics or value of their property could be diminished by soiling; - The people or property wouldn't reasonably be expected to be present here continuously or regularly for extended periods as part of the normal pattern of use of the land; and, - Indicative examples include parks and places of work. - Low: - The enjoyment of amenity would not reasonably be expected; - Property would not reasonably be expected to be diminished in appearance, aesthetics or value by soiling; - There is transient exposure, where the people or property would reasonably be expected to be present only for limited periods of time as part of the normal pattern of use of the land; and, - Indicative examples include playing fields, farmland (unless commercially sensitive horticultural), footpaths, short term car parks and roads.
+- High: - users can reasonably expect enjoyment of a high level of amenity; - the appearance, aesthetics or value of their property would be diminished by soiling; - the people or property would reasonably be expected to be present continuously, or at least regularly for extended periods, as part of the normal pattern of use of the land; - indicative examples include dwellings, museums and other culturally important collections, medium and long term car parks and car showrooms. - Medium: - users would expect to enjoy a reasonable level of amenity, but would not reasonably expect to enjoy the same level of amenity as in their home; - the appearance, aesthetics or value of their property could be diminished by soiling; - the people or property wouldn't reasonably be expected to be present here continuously or regularly for extended periods as part of the normal pattern of use of the land; - indicative examples include parks and places of work. - Low: - The enjoyment of amenity would not reasonably be expected; - property would not reasonably be expected to be diminished in appearance, aesthetics or value by soiling; - there is transient exposure, where the people or property would reasonably be expected to be present only for limited periods of time as part of the normal pattern of use of the land; - indicative examples include playing fields, farmland (unless commercially-sensitive horticultural), footpaths, short term car parks and roads.